toddledev/documentation/docs/20-guides/101-datocms/index.md

 Recursive components cans sometimes be challenging to conceptualize so here is a breakdown of the functionality.

-To understand its setup, first review the content data:
+To understand the setup, first review the content data:

 ![Nested Children|16/9](nested-children.webp)